big-data-for-humans/AzureAutomationTools/docs/PackageManagement/Set-AatPackageOption.md

 ```

 ### -ModulesFolderName

-The name of the folder to use for modules
+The name of the folder to use for modules.

 ```yaml
 Type: String